noahehall/theBookOfNoah/0current/aws/0security.md

 ## security groups

-- like a virtual firewal for various resources to control inbound/outbound traffic
+- tool to control inbound & outbound network traffic to resources in AWS
-- work at the instance level: only apply to the resources they are assigned to
+- work at the component level: only apply to the specific resources they are assigned to (e.g. a specific ec2 instance)
+- like a virtual firewall for various resources to control inbound/outbound traffic
   - have separate inbound & outbound rules
+    - by default
+      - all outbound is permitted
+      - and all inbound is blocked
   - only suppors allow rules (i.e. you block traffic)
-  - by default, all outbound is permitted, and all inbound is blocked
   - are stateful
     - if you send a request from an instance, the response is allowed to flow in regardless of rules
       - so make sure you dont connect to vulnerable hosts
+  - performance considerations: the more rules you apply, the greater the impact
+    - defaults
+      - 2500 security groups per VPC
+      - 5 security groups per network interface
+      - each security group can have 60 inbound + 60 outbound rules (total 120)
+        - caleculated independnetly for ipv4 and ipv6

 ### security group considerations